The Geometry of Adversarial Training in Binary Classification: Introduction

 \begin{remark}[$0$-$1$-loss] Note that introducing the $0$-$1$-loss function $\ell(\hat y,y)=0$ if $\hat y=y$ and $\ell(\hat y,y)=1$ if $\hat{y}\neq y$, one can equivalently express \labelcref{eq:bayes_class} as $\inf_{A\in\B(\domain)} \Exp{(x,y)\sim\mu}{\ell(1_A(x),y)}$. \end{remark} Applying the law of total expectation (or equivalently disintegrating the measure $\mu$) one obtains that \labelcref{eq:bayes_class} coincides with the following geometric problem

 Problem \labelcref{eq:bayes_problem} forces the set $A$ to be concentrated in places where the measure~$w_1\rho_1$ is larger than $w_0\rho_0$.
-Defining the signed measure $\sigma:=w_1\rho_1-w_0\rho_0$, one can take a Hahn-decomposition of $\domain$ into $\domain=N\uplus P$, where $N$ is a negative set under $\sigma$ and $P$ is a positive set under $\sigma$.
+Defining the signed measure $\sigma:=w_1\rho_1-w_0\rho_0$, one can take a Hahn decomposition of $\domain$ into $\domain=P\uplus N$, where $P$ is a positive set and $N$ is a negative set under $\sigma$ \first(see \cref{sec:appendix_technical_defs} for the definition of a Hahn decomposition)\nc.
 We then let $A:=P$, and deduce that such a set $A$ is a Bayes classifier, i.e., a minimizer of problem \labelcref{eq:bayes_problem}.
 Notably, the Hahn-decomposition is not unique and so neither is the Bayes classifier~$A$.
 Furthermore, there is no control over the set where $w_0\rho_0=w_1\rho_1$.
 Those points might be arbitrarily assigned to either of the classes without affecting the objective functional; this is a potential source of non-robustness in classification.

 Throughout the paper we focus our attention on the following adversarial training problem for robust binary classification:

 The model allows an adversary to choose the worst possible point in an open $\eps$-ball $B_\eps(x):=\{\tilde x\in\domain\st\metric(x,\tilde x)<\eps\}$ (relative to the metric $\de$) around $x$ to corrupt the classification.
 We emphasize that we \emph{do not} use the essential supremum with respect to some measure but rather the actual supremum which potentially makes the adversarial attack much stronger.
 However, under mild assumptions on the space $\domain$ and the measure $\rho$, it is possible to draw a connection between \labelcref{eq:baseline_adv} and the following problem